Software 'No More Accurate Than Untrained Humans' At Predicting Recidivism - Slashdot

 Black citizens tend to get more minor criminal issues than white ones because of institutional racism.
 Then this software sees that a black man has two citations for, say crossing the street away from a crosswalk, while the white man does not.
 So it gives him a higher risk of recidivism, which means more bail/longer jail time.

-Then the software guys complain and say they aren't racist, they are just applying the a
+Then the software guys complain and say they aren't racist, they are just applying the algorithm.

+This article is trying to shut them up by saying their algorithm, in addition to being racist, doesn't work any better than simple common sense.

+It is not an attack on the business model, just of the current state of the art.

 Re: (Score:2)